 In 2005 Margi was awarded an American Marshall Memorial Fellowship, joining other leaders in their respective fields to represent the United States on a month-long tour of European countries.
 She was one of 57 fellows that year from around the country and the only artist in the group.

 Margi is active in the Chicago dance community, serving on grant panels and in public forums as an arts administrator, mentor, performer and choreographer.
 In 2011, she was integral in organizing the Dance/USA and Marshall Forum annual conferences in Chicago.
-She was a Chicago Dancemakers Forum Consortium Member for two years and a member of the Marshall Memorial Fellowship Selection Committee and served as a mentor during the Thodos Dance Chicago New Dances Project in 2014.
+She was a Chicago Dancemakers Forum Consortium Member for two years and a member of the Marshall Memorial Fellowship Selection Committee and has served as a mentor during the Thodos Dance Chicago New Dances Project.
 She was named one of The Players in NewCity’s “Fifty People Who Really Perform in Chicago” in 2012 and recognized by Today’s Chicago Woman among its 2014 “100 Women of Inspiration.”

 Margi received a 2015 Individual Arts Program Creative Projects Grant from the City of Chicago’s Department of Cultural Affairs and Special Events (DCASE) to support her collaboration with Peter Carpenter Performance Project at the Storefront Theater.
 More recently, she received an Art Omi Dance Residency and a DCASE grant to commission a new solo created by Bebe Miller.
 Active in the Chicago dance community for over 30 years, she has served as a Chicago Dancemakers Forum Consortium Member, on grant panels, in public forums and on the board of See Chicago Dance.
 Cole was on faculty at Columbia College Chicago, where she has served as a Lecturer and Associate Chair and as the Program Manager of the Dance Center’s Presenting Series, now in its 46th season.
 Margi is on the board of See Chicago Dance, a dance service organization with the mission to build and engage dance audiences in Chicago and advocate for Chicago dance.